Giacomo Casanova: Youth

 Casanova boasts of having demonstrated from early on a quick wit, an intense appetite for knowledge, and a perpetually inquisitive mind.
-He entered the University of Padua at 12 and graduated at 17, in 1742, with a degree in law ("for which I felt an unconquerable aversion").
+He entered the University of Padua at 12 and graduated at 17, in 1742, with a laurea in law (a discipline for which he later declared his "unconquerable aversion").
 His guardian's hope was that he would become an ecclesiastical lawyer.
 Casanova had also studied moral philosophy, chemistry, and mathematics, and was keenly interested in medicine. ("I should have been allowed to do as I wished and become a physician, in which profession quackery is even more effective than it is in legal practice.")
 He frequently prescribed his own treatments for himself and friends.
 While attending the university, Casanova began to gamble and quickly got into debt, causing his recall to Venice by his grandmother, but the gambling habit became firmly established.

 Back in Venice, Casanova started his clerical law career and was admitted as an abbé after being conferred minor orders by the Patriarch of Venice.
 He shuttled back and forth to Padua to continue his university studies.
 By now, he had become something of a dandy—tall and dark, his long hair powdered, scented, and elaborately curled.
 He quickly ingratiated himself with a patron (something he was to do all his life), 76-year-old Venetian senator Alvise Gasparo Malipiero, the owner of Palazzo Malipiero, close to Casanova's home in Venice.
 Malipiero moved in the best circles and taught young Casanova a great deal about good food and wine, and how to behave in society.
-However, Casanova was caught dallying with Malipiero's intended object of seduction, actress Teresa Imer, and the senator drove both of them from his house.
+However, Casanova was caught dallying with Malipiero's intended object of seduction, the actress Teresa Imer, and the senator drove both of them from his house.
 Casanova's growing curiosity about women led to his first complete sexual experience, with two sisters, Nanetta and Marton Savorgnan, then 14 and 16, who were distant relatives of the Grimanis.
 Casanova proclaimed that his life avocation was firmly established by this encounter.